 200F,S Issues in Education.

 Exploration of the cultural foundations of the American Public Education system.
 Study of the impact of key education reform movements on today’s dynamic and often troubled pre-K through 12th grade classroom environments.
 Consideration of several contemporary educational issues from historical, philosophical, scientific, multicultural and pedagogical perspectives.
 Includes lecture, discussion, multi-media projects and small-group interaction.
 (Oral Presentations.)
-Fall, no first year students.
-Spring, first year students only.
 Maximum enrollment, 30.
-Mason.
+Staff.

 201F Methods of Tutoring English to Speakers of Other Languages.